quapka/sqc-project-plan/README.md

 1. Security reviews and tests of the implementation.
 1. Actual implementations of possible real use cases.
 1. Tutorials and articles.
 1. Having a PR with at least concept ACK on Bitcoin Core.
-The PR implements the Stratum V2 protocol (Template Provider) in Bitcoin Core using the above (point one) rust library.
+The PR implements the Stratum V2 protocol (Template Provider) in Bitcoin Core using the above (point one) Rust library.

 ## What has already been done

 Studying Rust, Bitcoin and Stratum V1/V2 protocol specifications.
 The incomplete list is tracked on dedicated [Trello board](https://trello.com/b/4UIMBDhJ/sqc-project-plan).
+Discussing Stratum V2 and the goals above with Jan Čapek and Matt Corallo.

+The topics discussed so far have included the usage of error strings vs. error codes, using Protocol Buffers vs. custom message structure, allowing different encryption schemes on the pool side (ChaCha, AES-GCM), adding new mining message due to troubles with V1--V2 translation proxy.

 ## Improving Stratum V2 specifications